CIP43R/ced/README.md

 - Enable jails for third party apps
 - Security checks (suspicious networt traffic, rootkits etc.)
 - Time or condition limited service (vsftpd, custom servers)
+- Allow apache and certbot with apache, too
+- Add more comments

+# Things to keep in mind regarding security
+- Fail2ban basically detects intruders by checking the logs of certain applications.
+Each application will have a jail, which basically is a configuration to help fail2ban detect odd behavior.
+Whenever system authentication is being used (i.e. webmin), you technically don't have to add an extra jail, unless you want to filter it separately and have more distinct logs for your bans.
+Webmin however uses the same logs as SSH.

 # Useful locations to keep in sight